MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-activateapplication-protocol.md

 > [!NOTE]
 > **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**
 > [!IMPORTANT]
-> The self-contained feature described in this topic is available only in Windows App SDK 1.2 Preview 2.
+> The feature described in this topic is available in preview builds of Windows starting with build 25217.
+For information on preview builds of Windows, see [Windows 10 Insider Preview](https://insider.windows.com/en-us/preview-windows).

 This article describes the format of the command line activation parameters for widgets providers that use the **ActivateApplication** activation type.